Intermesh/groupoffice-docs/system-settings/authentication.rst

 2. Logout users automatically if they are inactive and disable the "Remember my login until I press logout on this computer".
 3. Two factor authentication using an OTP client or for ActiveSync devices
 4. Restrict access based on IP addresses
+5. Enable or disable whether passwords were hacked earlier
-5. LDAP Authentication
+6. LDAP Authentication
-6. IMAP Authentication
+7. IMAP Authentication
+8. Allow Cross Origin Requests from certain origins.

 .. note::